 So, what’s the solution to this?
 Freight consolidation and deconsolidation.
 Let’s dive into that a little more:

 In simple terms, freight consolidation is combining several small shipments into one large shipment.
-This means that a number of companies can collaborate and use one container or truck for their cargo depending on their requirements.
-When the consolidated cargo has reached its destination/s, it is deconsolidated — i.e. separated into respective packages and delivered accordingly.
+This means that various companies can collaborate and use one container or truck for their cargo depending on their requirements.
+When the consolidated cargo has reached its destination(s), it is deconsolidated — i.e. separated into respective packages and delivered accordingly.

 A higher volume of freight has lower shipping costs.
-Thus, with freight consolidation and deconsolidation, several companies (with LCL or LTL) can merge their shipments together.
-Therefore, they avoid the costs for renting a complete container or truck, in turn, save container tariff, and other freight charges.
+Thus, with freight consolidation and deconsolidation, your company (with What is less than container load?
+Less than container load (less than container load, LCL) is a shipping term that refers to the delivery of cargo in smaller quantities than a full container load.
+A f... or LTL) can merge their shipments together.
+Therefore, avoiding the costs for renting a complete container or truck, in turn, save container tariff, and other freight charges.

 Considering the total time taken by each container separately, one consolidated container has lesser shipping time.
-(Because, instead of doing 5 rounds for each shipment, all the goods reach in 1 round in lesser time!)
+(Because, instead of doing 5 rounds for each shipment, all the goods reach one round in less time!)
 Faster transit time, reduced costs, and decreased wait time — all add up for increased efficiency.
 Jackpot!